o3de/o3de.org/content/docs/userguide/shaders/geometrybeam.md

 **Receive Shadows**
 Enables sun shadows to be cast on the light beams, creating volumetric shafts\.
-You can use this parameter for an interesting effect, but it might affect your game’s performance\.
+You can use this parameter for an interesting effect, but it might affect your game's performance\.

 **UV Vignetting**
 Enables vignettes in UV space\.